-You can travel on weekends outside the fieldwork period, though this must be balanced with your responsibilities of preparing for lectures and completing assignments.
-You can also travel independently after the study period in Ghana ends (after Easter) but be aware that you are obliged to hand in your final exam (field report) in late May.
+You can travel on weekends outside the field work period, though this must be balanced with your responsibilities for preparing for lectures and completing assignments.
+You can also travel independently after the study period in Ghana ends but beware that you are obliged to hand in your final exam (field report) in late May.